This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 Pro #3: Access Duration

-You will get access to this course until a new version of the PMBOK Guide arrives and the course is updated to a new syllabus.
+You will gain access to this course until a new version of the PMBOK Guide arrives and the course is updated to a new syllabus.

 If you buy this course within six months of a new version of the PMBOK guide, you will get a free upgrade.

-This access duration should be more than enough for you to complete the course and pass the exam.
+This access duration should be more than enough for you to complete the course and pass your PMP exam.

 And although you do not have access to this course forever, you can download all the content and retain access to the material.